rushilg13/Appointy-Golang-Task/README.md

 # Code Merits
 1. Proper commented codes
+2. Readable code
-2. Proper modules for easy scalibility
+3. Proper modules for easy scalibility
-3. Strictly used std golang packages
+4. Strictly used std golang packages
-4. Quality of code
+5. Quality of code
-5. Reusable code
+6. Reusable code
-6. Consistency in code
+7. Consistency in code

 # How to run
 1. Clone repository